 Angelina Jolie funds girls’ schools in Afghanistan with the proceeds of her luxury jewelry line.
 Hollywood actress and goodwill ambassador for the United Nations High Commissioner for Refugees (UNCHR), Angelina Jolie is building girls-only primary schools throughout the country.
 One particular school, which opened last November, educates about 300 girls and is located outside Kabul in […]

 Malina Suliman’s Fighting the Taliban with Paint and Graffiti Sometimes graffiti can be seen from space.
 In Tunisia it graces the country’s tallest minaret.
 In Lebanon, they are making green graffiti for the city streets.
-In another inspiring way, Afghan artist Malina Suliman finds inspiration in southern Kandahar, the birthplace of the Taliban and one [...]
+And Egyptians have converted military barriers into trompe l’oeil streetscapes.
+Afghan artist Malina Suliman finds her inspiration in southern Kandahar, […]

 Afghanistan, Iraq, North Korea, Myanmar and Yemen are still using leaded gasoline and many others have lead contaminated plumbing, soil, paint and household products.
 How can we reduce the world’s crime rate, particularly the rate of violent crime?
 When the crime rate rises or a horrific crime takes place, people are quick to find blame […]